AWCY-Arms/awcy-nfo/README.md

 awcynfo
 =======
-	the readme creator for the modern artist, with a retro vibe.
+	the readme creator for the modern artist with a retro vibe.

 ## features:
 - add/remove sections as needed.